Safe Blood Systems for Maternal Health

 The Challenge

-Postpartum hemorrhage (PPH), or excessive bleeding after childbirth, remains a leading cause of maternal mortality worldwide.
-Despite the significant progress made in skilled birth attendance and the availability of proven interventions for prevention and management of PPH, timely access to blood transfusions as an essential component of emergency obstetric care remains a challenge in settings where the national blood supply and safe blood systems are inadequate.
+Postpartum hemorrhage (PPH), or excessive bleeding after childbirth, remains a leading cause of maternal mortality worldwide despite significant progress in skilled birth attendance and the availability of proven interventions for preventing and managing PPH.
+Timely access to blood transfusions as an essential component of emergency obstetric care remains challenging in settings where the national blood supply and safe blood systems are inadequate.

-The Office of Maternal and Child Health and Nutrition (MCHN) within USAID’s Bureau for Global Health is providing MCH core funds through two global health mechanisms—the Health Systems Strengthening Accelerator and Market Access and Innovative Financing (MAIF)—to develop and implement a program of work in Safe Blood in select countries.
-Specifically, the Accelerator and MAIF, in close collaboration with USAID Missions, will utilize the USAID Safe Blood Starter Kit (developed under the Advancing Postpartum Hemorrhage Care activity) in Liberia, Malawi, and Rwanda to help analyze existing blood systems, identify primary barriers/challenges to availability of safe blood for treatment of PPH and identify solutions/opportunities.
+The Office of Maternal and Child Health and Nutrition (MCHN) within USAID’s Bureau for Global Health is providing MCH funds through two global health mechanisms—the Health Systems Strengthening Accelerator and Market Access and Innovative Financing (MAIF)—to develop and implement a program of work in Safe Blood in select countries.
+Specifically, the Accelerator and MAIF, in close collaboration with USAID Missions, have utilized the USAID Safe Blood Starter Kit (developed under the prior Advancing Postpartum Hemorrhage Care initiative) in Liberia, Malawi, and Rwanda to help analyze existing blood systems, identify primary barriers and challenges to the availability of safe blood for treatment of PPH, and identify solutions and opportunities.

 Our Work